Ingram-01/geostack-docs/docs/expressions.rst

 ----------------

 | Representation of 3D vectors.
-| You can use in expressions as v(x,y,z).
+| You can use them in expressions as v( x, y, z ).

 .. figure:: videos/vector.gif
   :width: 400
   :alt: Add Expression

-  Example of vector declaration.
+  Example of a new vector.

 Euler
 ----------------